 Specialty and subspecialty residents may apply to do clinical rotations at the Medical University of South Carolina (MUSC).
 The requirements are outlined below (NOTE: All requirements must be fulfilled before visiting residents may begin their rotations at MUSC.)

-- The visiting resident must have written approval from the MUSC residency program approving the rotation.
-In addition, the DIO must receive written approval of the rotation from the MUSC residency program director.
+- The DIO must receive written approval of the rotation from the MUSC residency program director.
+The visiting resident must be copied on this written correspondence.

 - An affiliation agreement from the visiting resident’s sponsoring institution is required stating the following information: